Exciting news! We’re running a brand new series on Great Women of the Bible and the lessons they can teach us as we study their stories.

 Found in Proverbs 31:10-31, the Proverbs 31 Woman (also referred to as the Virtuous Woman, the Woman of Valor, and the Wife of Noble Character) pretty much sets the standard for many women for what it means to be a good Christian woman.

-The only woman on this list who likely isn’t a real person (she’s actually a description, given by a mother to her son, of the type of woman he should look for in a wife), she sets a lofty ideal that praises virtuous women as a whole, while giving us a high standard to work toward.
+The only woman on this list who likely isn’t a real person (she’s actually a description, given by a mother to her son, of the type of woman he should look for in a wife) sets a lofty ideal that praises virtuous women as a whole while giving us a high standard to work toward.
+While maybe not a real person, the Proverbs 31 woman is one of the women of the Bible that gives us a great example of how to be a strong Christian woman.

 2. Mary Magdalene